 Hodgkin lymphoma, also called Hodgkin’s disease, is one category of lymphoma, a cancer of the lymphatic system.
-Lymphoma begins when cells in the lymphatic system change and grow uncontrollably, which may form a tumor or spread to other parts of the body.
+Lymphoma begins when cells in the lymphatic system change and grow uncontrollably, which may form a tumor, involve many parts of the lymphatic system, or spread to other parts of the body.

 About the lymphatic system